MEEDOO99/MEEDOO/Rules-Guidebook.md

 **B4-3.** Heated debates should also be redirected to "#politics-and-debate".

 ### B5.
 Posting explicit content
-Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#off-topic" channel.
+Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#memes-and-shitposting" channel.

  Any pornographic or 18+ content can _only_ be posted in the "#adult" channel.